thisisabukarsh/managementSystem/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint
-- `npm run format` - Format code with Prettier

-## Deployment

-The project is configured for deployment on Vercel.
-Simply connect your GitHub repository to Vercel and it will automatically deploy your application.

-Make sure to add your environment variables in the Vercel project settings.

 ## Contributing